reiryuki/Moto-Dolby-Audio-FX-Magisk-Module/README.md

 # Moto Dolby Audio FX Magisk Module

 ## Descriptions
 An equalizer ported from Motorola Moto G Plus (sofiap_sprout) for any Android 9, 10, and 11 devices.
-It's working on my AOSP based and Lineage based ROM.

 ## Requirements
 - Android 9, 10, or 11 devices